pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

 `eksctl create cluster -f ./cluster-spec.yaml`

  It takes 10 to 15 minutes for the cluster provisioning to completion.
-During deployment the required Kubernetes configuration file is copied into the cluster and into your .
+During deployment the required Kubernetes configuration file is copied into the cluster and into your default ~/.kube directory.

  3. After provisioning is complete, to verify that the worker nodes joined the cluster and are in Ready state, enter: